 Kennel, Commercial.
-A facility for the keeping, boarding or maintaining of four or more dogs four months of age or older that are not owned by the kennel owner for commercial purposes, except for dogs in pet shops or animal hospitals.
+A facility for the keeping, boarding, breeding, or maintaining of four or more dogs three months of age or older for commercial purposes, except for dogs in pet shops or animal hospitals.

 Kitchen.
 Any room principally used, intended or designed to be used for cooking or the preparation of food.
 The presence of a range or oven, or utility connections suitable for servicing a range or oven, shall normally be considered as establishing a kitchen.